-In WP Fluent Forms, you to create multiple options for a specific query with the multiple choice field.
+In Fluent Forms, you can create multiple options for a specific query with the multiple-choice field.
 For instance, this field gives you an opportunity to build

 It is the process in which you are given a list of answers and you have to choose the correct one.
 Or you can choose multiple correct items at a time.